OroArmorModding/Netherite-Plus-Mod/README.md

 * Netherite Anvils
   - Never Break
   - Same recipe as normal anvils, but with netherite instead of iron
-  - Grant a configurable xp boost, default of 50%
+  - Reduces xp cost for upgrading/repairing items, default of 50%

 * Configurations
   - All features are fully configable